Ecosystems of Education

 (Enki Homeschooler 3 years)

-The experience of the Ecosystems class felt more like the beginning of a journey than a class that you would take to simply learn material.
-It was a journey both back to myself and beyond myself into a new way to think about teaching and working with children.
-One of the things that I truly appreciated was the camaraderie of walking this path with others.
+(con't from above) One of the things that I truly appreciated was the camaraderie of walking this path with others.
 It was helpful to hear others' stories because they shone light on the subjects we were discussing and helped my understanding.
 Enki and other holistic educational models are not mainstream (yet!) and so it was very special to meet other parents and teachers cut from a similar cloth.
 They are a resource I still have even though the class is over.
 Another gift of the class was that it left me with a deeper understanding of Enki and the Enki web than I had when I read the manuals.
 We got to examine most of the strands, and to experience them in our own lives.

 (Public School Teacher 10yrs)